slapxxi/slavapavlutin.github.io/_drafts/life/learning/vocabulary-1.md

 > It is no accident that it started expanding at precisely the moment when traditional financial *props* of the writers' trade such as the Net Book Agreement were *abolished*.

-> Despite the fact that we are now healthier and grow to be older, despite the fact that even the least *affluent* among us are surrounded by material luxuries undreamed of even a few decades ago, and regardless of all the *stupendous* scientific knowledge we can summon at will, people often end up feeling that their lives have been wasted, that instead of being filled with happiness their years were spent in anxiety and boredom.

 > Our validations for the name attribute enforce only minimal constraints — any non-blank name under 51 characters will do — but of course the email attribute must satisfy more *stringent* requirements.